khakhalin/notes/00_books.md

 * That course on reinforcement learning - find the link
 * [Linear algebra by Gilbert Strang](https://www.youtube.com/playlist?list=PLE7DDD91010BC51F8) - Youtube from MIT.
 Everybody loves it, as it achieves a beautiful balance between staying extremely practical, concise, but at the same time giving many proofs (or "almost proofs", extreme-physics style, like for good cases, with simplifying assumptions etc).
 MIT also has [notes for each lecture](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/syllabus/) (not in one pdf, but easy to find).
 * [Matrix methods in data science](https://www.youtube.com/watch?v=Cx5Z-OslNWE&list=PLUl4u3cNGP63oMNUHXqIUcrkS2PivhN3k) (also Gilbert Strang)- YouTube from MIT.
 May be good for refreshing things.
+* [Maximum Entropy Network Ensembles](http://www.maths.qmul.ac.uk/~gbianconi/LTCCModule) - a series of lectures

 ## Books

-(Given about in order of supposed reading)
+(Given in subjective order of my gradual reading)

 * How to think like a computer scientist by Allen B. Downey: [site](http://openbookproject.net/thinkcs/python/english3e/) (python)
 * VLMS (Introduction to Applied Linear Algebra) by Stephen Boyd - 19 chapters: [full pdf](http://vmls-book.stanford.edu/)
-* ESLII (The Elements of Statistical Learning) by Hastie, Tibshirani, Friedman- 18 chapters: [full pdf](https://web.stanford.edu/~hastie/ElemStatLearn/)
+* ESLII (The Elements of Statistical Learning) by Hastie, Tibshirani, Friedman- 18 chapters.
+No code. [full pdf](https://web.stanford.edu/~hastie/ElemStatLearn/)
 * MML (Mathematics for Machine Learning) by M.P.
 Deisenroth - 12 chapters: [full pdf](https://mml-book.github.io/)
 * Algorithms by Sedgewick - about 30 small chapters, in Java
-* Cracking the code interview - 17 chapters + general info
+* Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, by Aurélien Géron.
+Python / Scikit obviously.
+[All labs on github](https://github.com/ageron/handson-ml2)
-* Kuhn Johnson - 20 chapters (no full pdf online)
+* Applied Predictive Modeling by Kuhn Johnson - 20 chapters (no free pdf online).
+Code in R.
-* ...or, as an alternative, "The 100 pages ML book" by Andriy Burkov - 11 chapters: [full pdf](http://themlbook.com/wiki/doku.php)
+* ...or, as potential alternative, "The 100 pages ML book" by Andriy Burkov - 11 chapters: [full pdf](http://themlbook.com/wiki/doku.php)
 * Deep larning by Ian Goodfellow et al: [full pdf](http://www.deeplearningbook.org/)

 Second priority books: